ehkuitti/introduction-to-linux/README.md

 # Introduction to Linux

+Please note: The materials in this repo are primarily in Finnish as it was the language of instruction on this course.
+However, there are screenshots within the text for clarification.

 This repo is the assignment submission archive for the Introduction to Linux course I completed at Laurea University of Applied Sciences.

 On this course, we learned to use Linux in a virtual machine using a prepackaged disk image in VirtualBox.
 The course materials covered the basics of using Linux: